Back to blog

 • Contemporary, geometric appearance

-• Strong brilliance despite square shape
+• Strong brilliance despite its square shape

-• Pointed corners require protective settings (V-prongs or bezels)
+• Pointed corners require protective settings (V-prongs or bezels) for everyday durability

 Emerald